W-David-Porter/acim/src/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 :::

-9. “The wicked shall perish” becomes a statement of Atonement, if the word ‘perish’ is understood as ‘be undone’.
+9. “The wicked shall perish” becomes a statement of Atonement, if the word “perish’ is understood as “be undone’.
 ²Every loveless thought must be undone, a word the ego cannot even understand.
 ³To the ego, to be undone means to be destroyed.
 ⁴The ego will not be destroyed because it is part of your thought, but because it is uncreative and therefore unsharing, it will be reïnterpreted to release you from fear.